iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS_Media Queries.md

 By observing the dimensions at which a website naturally breaks, you can set media query breakpoints that create the best possible user experience on a project by project basis, rather than forcing every project to fit a certain screen size.
 Different projects have different needs, and creating a responsive design should be no different.

 Check out this list of breakpoints by device widths.
 Use it as a reference of screen widths to test your website to make certain it looks great across a variety of devices.

+## Review: Media Queries

+Incredible work!
+You learned how to change the way a website appears on different screens with media queries and breakpoints

+Throughout this lesson, you learned:

+    1. When a website responds to the size of the screen it’s viewed on, it’s called a responsive website.
+    2. You can write media queries to help with different screen sizes.
+    3. Adding the viewport <meta> tag to our code allows us to control the width and scaling of the viewport so that it’s sized and scaled correctly on all devices.
+    4. Media queries require media features.
+Media features are the conditions that must be met to render the CSS within a media query.
+    5. Media features can detect many aspects of a user’s browser, including the screen’s width, height, resolution, orientation, and more.
+    6. The and operator requires multiple media features to be true at once.
+    7. A comma separated list of media features only requires one media feature to be true for the code within to be applied.
+    8. The best practice for identifying where media queries should be set is by resizing the browser to determine where the content naturally breaks.
+Natural breakpoints are found by resizing the browser.

+With your knowledge of media queries and CSS, you can make websites that look great on any device, from a small phone to a huge television.
+By making your websites responsive, you’ll make it possible for any of your users to have a great experience.